michalkmet/xp-tic-tac-toe-graduation/README.md

 - ⚠ TODO UAT1.1: When game started I want to see "Game Board Creation..." message
 - ⚠ TODO UAT1.2: When game started I want to see empty board: '\n | | \n-+-+-\n | | \n-+-+-\n | | '
 - ⚠ TODO UAT1.3: When board is created I want to see "\n\nBoard Created." message
-- ⚠ TODO UAT1.4: When board is created I want to see "The game will start with player X" message
+- ⚠ TODO UAT1.4: When board is created I want to see "\nThe game will start with player X" message